 Izalco Volcano is one of the most popular touristic destinations in the country, especially for those looking for outdoor or ecotourism activities.

-For one thing, every year, foreign tourist visit this majestic volcano to appreciate its beauty from a distance or to hike to the summit.
-In similar fashion, local tourists are also venturing into Izalco to take advantage of what it has to offer.
+For one thing, every year, foreign tourists visit this majestic volcano to appreciate its beauty from a distance or to hike to the summit.
+In a similar fashion, local tourists are also venturing into Izalco to take advantage of what it has to offer.

 Undeniably, there are two ways you can enjoy Izalco’s beauty, you can enjoy it from a distance or get up close and hike to the summit.